kmayerb/count_regressions/README.md

 # count_regressions

-Access R Count Regression Model as Command Line Scripts
+Access R Count Regression Models as Command Line Scripts

 The scripts run many counts regression, one feature at a time.
 Script is intended to process a single tabular